josherrickson/stata-regression/stata_markdown/01-regression.md

 The `dydx()` option specifies that instead of marginal means (as we had above), we want to look at marginal slopes - that is, the slope between square footage and expenditure in each region.
 Recall that without the interaction the coefficient associated with square footage was approximately .25.
 Here we see that in the South and West that relationship is actually steeper, while in the Northeast and Midwest it's shallower.
-Here the t-tests are more interesting, testing whether the slop in each region is significantly different than zero.
+The t-tests are testing whether the slope in each region is significantly different than zero.

 Note that the slope in Northeast in the margins call is identical to the main effect of square footage.
 The `margins` command is not telling us anything we could not have obtained or calculated from the regression output - it's just doing so with minimal effort and maximal clarity.